Our tool for managing your permission to our use of cookies is temporarily offline. Therefore some functionality is missing.

 Under Paul’s direction, we’ve made the door panels from the same mesh material that covers the airbag.
 This design choice exposes the door structure, and the transparency of the knitted mesh changes according to the angle of view.
 The exposed airbag under the roof pillar is another example of car function typically concealed during the manufacturing process being left deliberately on show in the MINI STRIP.

-A CATALYST FOR THE FUTURE OF SUSTAINABLE CAR DESIGN.
+A CATALYST FOR THE FUTURE OF INNOVATIVE CAR DESIGN.

 “I know and love the existing car, but by respecting the past and looking to the future, we have created something very special.
 I feel very privileged that the MINI team has given me the confidence and freedom to think laterally about the approach to the design of the car.
 Together, I think we have created something truly unique.” - Paul Smith, 2021.